96jonesa/StyleGan2-Colab-Demo/README.md

 # The tool I made for training with Colab and Google Drive
 training_small_set_demo.ipynb is a notebook used for training models with lucidrains' StyleGAN2 PyTorch implementation, using Colab and Google Drive (because free compute is nice).
+It is currently a bit cluttered with a sample generation feature that I intend to move to its own notebook.
 Here is a link to the notebook on Colab: https://colab.research.google.com/drive/1QWMCwSIdDb3GQp7lHqWc0RAcnI2FANBw?usp=sharing

 # Sample images directory on my Google Drive